Shopify/themekit/docs/commands/index.md

 ## Update
 Update will update the themekit command to the newest version.
 Update can also be used to roll back to previous versions by providing it with a `--version` argument.
+If there is a beta or prerelease version available you may also specify it with the version flag, otherwise it will not be installed.

 ```bash
 theme update --version=v0.5.0